algomaster99/algomaster99.github.io/content/posters/runtime-integrity/index.md

 +++
-title = "A Tool for Runtime Integrity of Java Ecosystem"
+title = "A Runtime Integrity Tool for Java Dependencies"

 [extra]
 comments = "First presented at <a href='https://secdev.ieee.org/2023/home'>IEEE SecDev 2023</a>"